Otherwise known as, I date myself.

 Take this site for instance.
 I certainly started off making

-or AOL Hometown...
-However, as expectations evolved, I had to
+GeoCities or AOL Hometown...
+However, as expectations evolved,

-process of management, and polish up the visuals with Bootstrap
+ease the process of management, and polish up the visuals with

-website should have full-fledged comment section below each
+appears like this website should have full-fledged comment

-article, with the option to follow on Facebook, having Instagram
+section below each article, with the option to follow on

 For better or worse, the content we want to publish is now typed into a WYSIWYG editor, syndicated on social media summarily along with an Atom feed, and open for literally millions to comment on.